AnswersVille.com

 Downside of Gap Funding

 Gap funding can also increase overall debt levels, putting strain on a company’s cash flow.
-For startups or businesses that have already taken on leverage, adding more debt complicates financial management and makes it harder to attract future investors.
+For startups or businesses that are already leveraged, adding more debt can complicate financial management and make it harder to attract future investors.

 Finally, some gap funding agreements might require companies to give up certain concessions, such as stricter terms or equity stakes, to offset the risk for lenders.
 For businesses working to grow and retain control, these added terms can become restrictive, affecting long-term flexibility.